brodieaustin/the-rift/the-rift.markdown

 "Need anythign to drink, Officer Doyle?"
 Lisa asked.

 "No thank young lady.
-Oh, you were outside the court house earlier."
+Oh, you were outside the office building earlier."

 "Yes, sir"